dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you wait until you see the robin, spring will be over.
+  How bitter a thing it is to look into happiness through another man's eyes!
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1626 days)
+## 🌟 Experiences (1627 days)

 ### 🧮 Programming languages